Gil726M/Gil_Scripts/README.md

 Repository Structure: The scripts in this repository are organized into five levels of complexity, from basic tasks suitable for beginners to advanced challenges that require deeper understanding and expertise.

-File stracture: Each file have the a request and the script that follows it.
+File stracture: Each file have a request and the script that follows it.

 The files are ordered this way: